Albert Laprade: Works

 but he always remained true to the principles of aesthetics, balance and proportion.

 He and other architects of his time struggled with the challenge of building modern structures in Paris without destroying the harmony of the city's architecture.
 In 1931 he created a series of photomontages that illustrated the problem, showing skyscrapers emerging from among 19th-century buildings.

 Laprade also had to deal with the issue of how much the French should adapt to indigenous styles in the colonies.

 In 1928 Laprade described the new architectural style that was emerging in Morocco as a "synthesis of our Latin spirit and love for autochthonous art".

 Laprade saw the architect's goal as integrating "values of ambience" with a "whole way of life".

 He thought that architecture was alive, and "should express a sentiment."

 Laprade believed in variety and complexity of the urban environment rather than uniformity, and was opposed to vandalism in the name of development of old quarters.

 He followed both traditional and modern styles.

 In some of his urban development work such as in Gournay-en-Bray (1942) and the old center of Le Mans he used a picturesque style.

-He used modern designs for commercial and industrial projects, which included the Citröen garage, rue Marbeuf (1928), Génissiat dam on the Rhône (1939-1950), Roselend dam at La Bâthie (1954-1961) and the development of the Renault factories on Seguin island at Boulogne-Billancourt (1944-1951).
+He used modern designs for commercial and industrial projects, which included the Citroën garage, rue Marbeuf (1928), Génissiat dam on the Rhône (1939-1950), Roselend dam at La Bâthie (1954-1961) and the development of the Renault factories on Seguin island at Boulogne-Billancourt (1944-1951).